Short version

 Long version

 The map references on the pages in this site are prefixed by either AMG or MGA.
 These refer to the two coordinate systems on the 1:25000 series maps used by bushwalkers in NSW.
-These maps are now produced by the Department of Lands, formerly LPI - Land and Property Information, formerly LIC (Land Information Centre), and before that CMA (Commonwealth Mapping Authority), which are the names you will probably see printed on your maps.
+These maps are now produced by NSW Spatial Services, formerly the Department of Lands, formerly LPI - Land and Property Information, formerly LIC (Land Information Centre), and before that CMA (Central Mapping Authority), which are names you may probably see printed on your maps.

 A coordinate system translates geographic coordinates (eg latitude/longitude) to cartesian coordinates (X/Y or Eastings/Northings).
 AMG refers to the Australian Map Grid 1966/1984, which was used to produce all of the old series maps.
 MGA refers to the Map Grid of Australia 1994, which is being used to produce the new series maps (with photo map on the back).

 The two different map grids are based on different datums.
 A datum is the mathematical model of the earth, and the map grid is a projection of this into cartesian coordinates.
-The Australian Map Grid is based on a Universal Transverse Mercator projection of the Australian Geodetic Datum 1966.
-The Map Grid of Australia 1994 is based on a Universal Transverse Mercator projection of the Geocentric Datum of Australia 1994.
-The advantage of using the new datum is that it is what is used for the GPS (Global Positioning System), and hence is more compatible worldwide.
+The Australian Map Grid (AMG) is based on a Universal Transverse Mercator projection of the Australian Geodetic Datum 1966 (AGD66).
+The Map Grid of Australia (MGA) is based on a Universal Transverse Mercator projection of the Geocentric Datum of Australia 1994 (GDA94).
+The advantage of using the new datum is that it is almost identical to the WGS84 datum that is used for the GPS (Global Positioning System), and hence is more compatible worldwide.

 There is a difference between the two datums which means that co-ordinates based on a projection of one datum need to be converted before they can be used in the other.
 Luckily, for bushwalking purposes, a reasonably simple conversion will suffice for most purposes.